 Let them cool slightly so you don’t burn your taste buds to shreds.

 How do I feed more than 6 – 12 people with these cute easy Italian sliders??

-If you’re looking for a few other sandwich-y type recipes, click to check out this Instant Pot Mississippi Pork Dips here, or these buffalo chicken boats here.
+If you’re looking for a few other sandwich-y type recipes, click to check out this Instant Pot Mississippi Pork Dips recipe, or these buffalo chicken boats.
 All those recipes are designed for super easy party food!
 Also, if you’re looking for a super cute side to serve with the sliders, how about these football designed deviled eggs from Sparkles to Sprinkles???
 I think they’re so cute, and they’d be perfect with any of the other recipes I mentioned!

 - 12 buns, a tray of buns

 - 6 - 8 salami slices

 - Cut the tray of buns horizontally

 - Fit the bottom buns (still attached to eachother) onto, or into a baking sheet or pan